omarologyy/TimeClock/README.md

-# A guide to the TimeClock i created
+# A TimeClock
+This is a timeclock of HTML & CSS